-The texture properties repeat and offset control the scaling and translation that are applied to the texture as texture transformations.
-(There is no texture rotation.)
-The values of these properties are of type THREE.Vector2, so that each property has an x and a y component.
-For a Texture, tex, the two components of tex.offset give the texture translation in the horizontal and vertical directions.
+The texture properties repeat, offset, and rotation control the scaling, translation, and rotation that are applied to the texture as texture transformations.
+The values of repeat and offset are of type THREE.
+Vector2, so that each property has an x and a y component.
+The rotation is a number, measured in radians, giving the rotation of the texture about the point (0,0).
+(But the center of rotation is actually given by another property named center.)
+For a Texture, tex, the two components of tex. offset give the texture translation in the horizontal and vertical directions.
 To offset the texture by 0.5 horizontally, you can say either